powsybl/pypowsybl/docs/user_guide/network.rst

 The :class:`Network` object is the main data structure of pypowsybl.
 It contains all the data of a power network: substations, generators, lines, transformers, ...
+The specific documentation about the network model can be found `here <inv:powsyblcore:std:doc#grid_model/network_subnetwork>`_.
+It details the equipment supported as well as their characteristics.

 pypowsybl provides methods to create networks, and to access and modify their data.